What Is CMAF? (Update)

 Single Format: Before CMAF, Apple’s HLS protocol used the MPEG transport stream container format, or .ts (MPEG-TS).
 Other HTTP-based protocols such as DASH used the fragmented MP4 format, or .mp4 (fMP4).

-Microsoft and Apple have now agreed to reach audiences across the HLS and DASH protocols using a standardizer transport container — ISOMFF in the form of fragmented MP4.
+Microsoft and Apple have now agreed to reach audiences across the HLS and DASH protocols using a standardized transport container — ISOBMFF in the form of fragmented MP4.
 Theoretically, this means that content distributors can deliver content using only the .mp4 container.

-Chunked Encoding: CMAF represents a coordinated industry-wide effort to lower latency with chunked encoding.
+Chunked Encoding: CMAF streaming represents a coordinated industry-wide effort to lower latency with chunked encoding and chunked transfer encoding.
 This process involves breaking the video into smaller chunks of a set duration, which can then be immediately published upon encoding.
-That way, near-real-time delivery can take place while later chunks are still processing.
+That way, delivery can take place while later chunks are still processing.
+Think of it like getting your meal in courses instead of all at once.
+You could be enjoying a tasty appetizer while the kitchen prepares your next course instead of waiting hungrily while the meal “buffers.”

 File Encryption and Digital Rights Management: Not unlike the issue of different media formats that CMAF sought to address, another incompatibility exists across the industry: digital rights management (DRM) and file encryption.
 Supporting multiple DRMs (FairPlay, PlayReady, and Widevine) means also supporting incompatible encryption modes.